“I have all this great work – how do I promote myself?!”

 Thousands of free and paid-for themes, more extensions and customisations than you could ever hope to count, and a friendly developer community make WordPress the CMS of choice for a full 30% of all websites.

 Although the standard WordPress themes aren’t hugely useful as portfolios, a quick Google search for “WordPress portfolio themes” will provide you with everything you need to get started.
 This is the only option we’re listing where you really have total creative control, so learn a bit of CSS and dive in!
 I use WordPress for my freelance writing portfolio and absolutely love it.

 In portfolio terms, think of Tumblr as WordPress-lite.
 Fewer customisation options, fewer themes, but as a pay-off absolutely no charges and simple, fast publishing.

-If you’re an aspiring freelance writer and looking for help getting the ball rolling, we’d recommend downloading our brand new jargon-free guide How to become a Freelance Writer.
+If you’re an aspiring freelance writer and you’re looking for help getting the ball rolling, we’d recommend downloading our jargon-free guide, How to become a Freelance Writer.
 It’s full of handy tips and hacks on finding clients, getting paid on time, and maintaining a thriving business.